Construction & Property Building Standards

 • Completion: Final inspection before Completion Certificate issued

-You must give notice (usually 24-48 hours) before each inspection stage.
+You must give 2 working days' notice of commencement; your inspection service plan sets the notice period for each later stage (typically 1-2 days).
 Do not cover up work until the surveyor has inspected and approved it.

 Regularisation: retrospective approval

-If work has already been done without approval, you can apply for regularisation (retrospective approval) from your local authority building control (not available from private inspectors).
+If work has already been done without approval, you can apply for regularisation (retrospective approval) from your local authority building control (not available from registered building control approvers).

 The building control surveyor will assess the work.
 You may need to: